planet-learning/planet-learning/catascript/README.md

 # Catascript

 A module that builds a SQL Alchemy database with specified database fields, with a primary key being the TESS id (TIC).
-These TICs have the particularity of all having at least one corresponding light curve, as given by extracttic
+These TICs have the particularity of all having at least one corresponding light curve, as given by extracttic.
+It also processes the catalog of confirmed planets to update this field of the database ofr the corresponding entries.

 ## Getting started